yahiabrd/2ARC/README.md

 # 2arc

-Architecture project for my second year college
+Architecture project for my second year of college